-This CARITAS investment was identified during the first phase of the City's opioid settlement efforts following direct distributions from opioid manufacturers and distributors in the fiscal years of 2022 and 2023.
-Given the urgency of the opioid crisis, and in keeping with the opioid settlement requirements, the Administration set out to make a small number of immediate investments while standing up public-facing processes for selecting future community grants and investments.
+This Health Brigade investment was identified during the first phase of the City's opioid settlement efforts following direct distributions from opioid manufacturers and distributors in the fiscal years of 2022 and 2023.
+Given the urgency of the opioid crisis, and in keeping with the opioid settlement requirements, the Administration set out to make a small number of immediate investments while standing up public facing processes for selecting future community grants and investments.
 The City of Richmond's internal team of subject matter experts, led by the DCAO for Human Services and our Policy Advisor for Opioid Response, identified a small number of strategic opportunities that were aligned and informed by priorities identified by the Richmond Opioid Task Force and more than a year of additional stakeholder engagement.
-This project was among those identified.
-The team has subsequently established an open RFP process for opioid grants and additional structures for the Richmond Opioid Task Force to identify funding priorities.
+The team has subsequently established a competitive process for opioid grants and additional structures for the Richmond Opioid Task Force to identify funding priorities.